Huliau Alumni Council Scholarship

 About the Scholarship

-Maui Huliau Foundation’s mission is to promote environmental literacy and leadership among Maui youth through unique hands-on programs which seek to educate and empower youth to become future stewards of our natural environment.
+Maui Huliau Foundation’s mission is to promote environmental literacy and leadership among Maui youth through unique, hands-on programs that educate and empower young people to become future stewards of our natural environment.

 Scholarship Objective